CyberGrandChallenge/Event-FAQ/event_faq.md

 Scheduled for December 2, 2014.

+Q11: Our CRS submitted PoV XML which is incorrectly formatted.
+What will happen?

+A11: Due to the "debug" nature of the Scored Events, DARPA will attempt to correct these formatting errors where possible for teams prior to SE1 scoring.
+Teams will also be notified of such errors.
+By CQE all such errors should be remediated.

 Q10: Do you think you'll share source from the SE1 binaries?

 A10: Yes.
 An upcoming DECREE release will contain an SE1 source release similar to the source release of the original example binaries.
 We expect a similar paragidm for SE2.